Red Hen Publications

 First, however: the evidence was also mounting up to suggest that Rowling absolutely did intend for us to notice Trelawney’s sweeping contradiction of Albus Dumbledore’s recounting of the events pertaining to his hearing the Prophecy at the Hog’s Head that we were suddenly handed in the chapter entitled ‘The Seer Overheard’ of HBP.
 This particular contradiction is of overwhelming importance to matters which are pivotal to anybody trying to work out a comprehensive theory of the series’s backstory, what trajectory the story arc was likely to take from this point on, or of the continuing role of former Professor Snape.

 According to the story we were given at the end of OotP, Dumbledore states — in no uncertain terms — that an eavesdropper was discovered part-way through the Prophecy.
 He was thrown from the building, and never heard the rest of it.
 We were left to assume that Dumbledore was informed of this very quickly afterwards.
-(Particularly given that the barman of the Hog’s Head both now, and at the time of the Prophecy was made was, in fact, Albus Dumbledore’s brother, Aberforth — as had been confirmed by Rowling in the Edinburgh Book Festival interview, August 2004.)
+(Understandable, given that the barman of the Hog’s Head both now, and at the time of the Prophecy was made was, in fact, Albus Dumbledore’s brother, Aberforth — as had been confirmed by Rowling in the Edinburgh Book Festival interview, August 2004.)

 Consequently, Albus would have been forced to consider, from the very first, the likelihood that any information which was overheard might eventually make its way to Voldemort.
 He could not assume that the Dark Lord would not eventually discover that a Prophecy concerning himself had been made.
 Particularly considering the general clientele of the Hog’s Head, which had been a low-ranking dodgy clientelles’ and Death Eater wannabes’ dive since even before there officially were Death Eaters.